CSS Inline Layout Module Level 3

 text

-Use the text-over baseline/text-under baseline.
+Use the text-over baseline/text-under baseline as the over/under edge.

 cap

-Use the cap-height baseline.
+Use the cap-height baseline as the over edge.

 ex

-Use the x-height baseline.
+Use the x-height baseline as the over edge.

 ideographic

-Use the ideographic-over baseline/ideographic-under baseline.
+Use the ideographic-over baseline/ideographic-under baseline as the over/under edge.

 ideographic-ink

-Use the ideographic-ink-over baseline/ideographic-ink-under baseline.
+Use the ideographic-ink-over baseline/ideographic-ink-under baseline as the over/under edge.

 alphabetic

-Three different values of the text-box-edge property.
+Three different values of the line-fit-edge property.

 Other values are more likely to give consistent line spacing—as long as there is enough leading added that the half-leading on the root inline is large enough to accommodate the specified metrics of any descendants.
 The line box will still grow, however, to accommodate content that would otherwise overflow, to avoid overlap between lines.